Team Vicar for Freshwater, Yarmouth and Totland Bay

 Officers of the Parochial Church Council (PCC)

-Team Vicar Designate (Chair) Revd Leisa Potter
+Team Vicar (Chair) Revd Leisa Potter

 Church Wardens: Mr Peter Byatt, Mr Geoff Kirk